bokner/solverl/README.md

     """
     ```
 - or a (mixed) list of the above.
 The code will build a model by concatenating bodies of
-    model files and model texts suffixed with EOL (\n).
+    model files and model texts, each with a trailing line break.

     **Example:**
     ```elixir